 The 2025 finalists represent 70 universities across the country—including 10 minority serving institutions—comprising 44 master’s students, 41 Ph.D. candidates and three J.D. candidates.
 They are geographers, ichthyologists, ecologists, lawyers, environmental managers and more.
 They represent communities across the nation and are committed to making meaningful contributions to marine policy.

-Two Illinois-Indiana Sea Grant finalists will be placed in the Executive Branch—Alexandra Skinner, a master’s student in environmental science at Indiana University; and Emily Johnson, who is working towards her master’s degree in biology at Loyola University Chicago.
+Two Illinois-Indiana Sea Grant finalists have been placed in executive positions—Alexandra Skinner, a master’s student in environmental science at Indiana University will work in the NOAA Office of International Affairs; and Emily Johnson, who is working towards her master’s degree in biology at Loyola University Chicago, will be in the NOAA Research Office of International Activities.
 Matthew Sheffield, a J.D. candidate at Indiana University, will be placed in a legislative position.

 As part of their fellowship, the 2025 finalists will participate in professional development opportunities, build their networks and have mentorship opportunities.
 Later this month, the finalists will participate in the placement process, where they will connect with each other and potential host offices.
 The 46th class of Knauss fellows will officially begin their fellowships in February 2025, joining a network of over 1,680 professionals.